chef/chef-web-docs/content/azure_chef_cli.md

 `-j JSON`, `--bootstrap-options JSON`

-: A JSON string that is added to the first run of a Chef Infra Client.
+: A JSON string that's added to the first run of a Chef Infra Client.
   For example:

   ```bash